 Sentientism is exactly like humanism except for one crucial difference.
 It is concerned with the welfare of all sentient beings, not just humans.
 That in fact, we should act in the concerns and interest of all creatures that have the capacity for happiness and suffering, not only those that look like us.

 This is a much better basis for morality than most of our ancient scriptures.

 Billions in this world seem to honestly believe that we are living under the rule of an imaginary god.

 Yet no matter how hard we look for evidence for such an entity, we don’t seem to find it.

 A person’s religious beliefs often determine what they are willing to live and even die for.
 How perverse would it be if it all amounted to mind games that people played with each other and themselves?
 Who is there to pray to?

-Many non-believers don't give much thought to their religious breathren and often fail to connect with how divorced their brothers and sisters can be from reality.
-They often imagine that people are somehow capable of separating their most important beliefs from the rest of their lives as if they were an afterthought.
+Many non-believers don’t give much thought to their religious brethren and often fail to connect with how divorced their brothers and sisters can be from reality.
+They often imagine that people are somehow capable of separating their most cherished beliefs from the rest of their lives as if they were an afterthought.

 Could you imagine living in a world in which most people proudly proclaimed to believe in the gods of the ancient Greeks?

 I’m not sure printing this on banknotes should instil confidence in the stability of one’s economy.

 Is it honestly okay that many of our political, economic and business leaders claim to believe in what should be unbelievable?